Hubert H. Humphrey Fellowship

 • Applicants must:

-• Be working in the public or non-profit sectors, including NGOs or education
+• Be working in the public or non-profit sectors, including NGOs or in education.

 • Be proficient in English (minimum scores below):